 - Grit: To attain success, having grit is even more crucial than even hard work.
 When a leader face failure, they must have the spirit to brush off the setbacks and instead see it as a learning experience.

-Every team member has their own personalities, needs, skills, and character.
-Great leadership is about showing your team a unified approach that takes everyone’s interests into account before continuing.
+Outstanding leadership is about showing your team a unified approach that takes everyone’s interests into account before continuing.

-Similarly, the leader themselves should refrain from keeping their traditional point of view on hold and work to develop new ideas and thoughts that reflect today’s changing landscape.
+Similarly, the leader should refrain from keeping their traditional perspective on hold and work to develop new ideas and thoughts that reflect today’s changing landscape.

 3. Cultural Intelligence

-A decisive leader is someone who has the ability to make decisions with speed, clarity, and accuracy.
+A decisive leader is someone who can make decisions with speed, clarity, and accuracy.
 Consequently, the decisions taken have been effective in addressing the issues.

 Post-2020, the workforce will probably never be the same again.
 Employees were subjected to unimaginable stress and anxiety under the threat of a pandemic, layoffs, and loneliness.

-Similarly, employees need an authority figure who can identify and respect the unique challenges that team members face on a daily basis.
-In times of change and uncertainty, people need a leader with who they can connect on a personal level.
+Similarly, employees need an authority figure who can identify and respect the unique challenges that team members face daily.
+In times of change and uncertainty, people need change leaders to connect on a personal level.